MasonBoom/Capstone-Project-Decoder-Ring/README.md

 # Decoder Ring

-This app was created using Javascript and custom unit tests were created with Mocha and Chai.
+This app was created using HTML, Javascript and custom unit tests were created with Mocha and Chai.
 The app decodes and encodes messages using the historical Caesar, Polybius, and Substitution cyphers.

 Each cipher presented in a webpage has a brief description of what each of the ciphers do so that way, users are easily able to figure out how to use the app.
 You can use the app to either encode or decode messages.